The Australian Consumer Law (“ACL”) seeks to protect consumers, businesses and the community in the promotion of fair trading.

 - Would cause financial or non-financial detriment if it were relied on by the small business.

-In determining whether a term is unfair, the transparency of the term must be considered as well as the overall rights and obligations of each party under the contract.
-A potentially unfair term may be counterbalanced by additional benefits offered to the other party.
+It is important to consider if the term is transparent when determining whether a term is unfair.
+The overall rights and obligations of each party under the contract should also be considered and if terms are considered as unfair, they may be counterbalanced by additional benefits offered to the other party.

-Examples of terms that may be unfair, include terms that: allow one party to unilaterally vary the terms of the contract; enable one party to protect themselves against loss or damage at the expense of the other party by imposing broad indemnities or excessive limitations of liability; or allow one party but not the other to terminate the contract.
+Some examples of unfair terms include terms that: allow one party to unilaterally vary the terms of the contract; enable one party to protect themselves against loss or damage at the expense of the other party by imposing broad indemnities or excessive limitations of liability; or allow one party but not the other to terminate the contract.

 Only a court or tribunal can determine whether a term is unfair.
 If a court or tribunal finds that a term is ‘unfair’, the term will be void.
 That is, it will no longer be binding on the parties.
 The rest of the contract will continue to bind the parties to the extent it is capable of operating without the unfair term.